Dougie105/learningjournal/readme.md

-## My name is Terrell Douglas and this is my Github learning journal.
+## My name is Terrell Douglas and this is my Github learning journal!

 # What is a growth mindset?